gl0bsec/Documents/pages/yemen-israel-hamas.md

-# The other gulf Regional Security Assessment
+# The other gulf regional security assessment
 - Authors: Shiva Shah, Zachary Horsington, Mick F
 - ## Overview
 	- The hostilities exchanged between hamas militants and IDF units on the 7th of October have resulted in a cascade of related incidents across the region